George Wallace: Second term as governor

-In 1970, Wallace sought the Democratic nomination against incumbent Governor Albert Brewer, who was the first gubernatorial candidate since Reconstruction to seek African American voter support.
-Although in the 1966 gubernatorial election then state Attorney General Richmond Flowers championed civil rights for all and, with the support of most of Alabama's black voters, finished second in the Democratic primary.
-Brewer unveiled a progressive platform and worked to build an alliance between blacks and the white working class.
+In 1970, Wallace sought the Democratic nomination against incumbent governor Albert Brewer, who was the first gubernatorial candidate since Reconstruction to seek African American voter support.
+Although in the 1966 gubernatorial election then state Attorney General Richmond Flowers championed civil rights for all and, with the support of most of Alabama's Black voters, finished second in the Democratic primary.
+Brewer unveiled a progressive platform and worked to build an alliance between Blacks and the white working class.
 Of Wallace's out-of-state trips, Brewer said, "Alabama needs a full-time governor!"

 In the primary, Brewer received the most votes but failed to win a majority, which triggered a runoff election.

-In what later U.S. President Jimmy Carter called "one of the most racist campaigns in modern southern political history", Wallace aired television advertising with slogans such as "Do you want the black bloc electing your governor?" and circulated an ad showing a white girl surrounded by seven black boys, with the slogan "Wake Up Alabama!
+In what later U.S. President Jimmy Carter called "one of the most racist campaigns in modern southern political history", Wallace aired television advertising with slogans such as "Do you want the Black bloc electing your governor?" and circulated an ad showing a white girl surrounded by seven Black boys, with the slogan "Wake Up Alabama!
 Blacks vow to take over Alabama."

 Wallace slurred Brewer, whom he called "Sissy Britches", and his family.
 In the runoff, Wallace narrowly won the Democratic nomination and won the general election in a landslide.

 Though Wallace had promised not to run for president a third time, the day after the election, he flew to Wisconsin to campaign for the upcoming 1972 United States presidential election.
 Wallace, whose presidential ambitions would have been destroyed by a defeat for governor, has been said to have run "one of the nastiest campaigns in state history", using racist rhetoric while proposing few new ideas.

-1972 Democratic presidential primaries and assassination attempt
+1972 Democratic presidential primaries

 On January 13, 1972, Wallace declared himself a Democratic candidate.
-The field included Senator George McGovern, 1968 nominee and former U.S. vice president Hubert Humphrey, and nine other Democratic opponents, including John V. Lindsay, the liberal mayor of New York City, who had switched from Republican affiliation to enter the Democratic presidential primaries.
+The field included Senator George McGovern, 1968 nominee and former U.S. vice president Hubert Humphrey, and nine other Democratic opponents.

 Wallace announced that he no longer supported segregation and had always been a "moderate" on racial matters.
-This position was an echo of Nixon, who in 1969 had instituted the first affirmative action program, the Philadelphia Plan that established goals and timetables.
+This position has been compared to that of Nixon, who in 1969 had instituted the first affirmative action program, the Philadelphia Plan that established goals and timetables.
 However, Wallace (similarly to Nixon) expressed continued opposition to desegregation busing.

 For the next four months, Wallace's campaign proceeded well.
 In Florida's primary, Wallace carried every county to win 42% of the vote.